kazouini98/qiskit-metal-youtube-tutorial/README.md

 # qiskit-metal-youtube-tutorial
-This Repository will contain the codes that I write during my learning Journey with Qiskit_Metal
+* This Repository will contain the codes that I write during my learning Journey with Qiskit_Metal
+* The codes belong to IBM qiskit-metal
+* some codes are adjusted according to my comfort

-Link for the lectures is [here](https://youtube.com/playlist?list=PLOFEBzvs-VvqHl5ZqVmhB_FcSqmLufsjb)
+You can find the link of the lectures [here](https://youtube.com/playlist?list=PLOFEBzvs-VvqHl5ZqVmhB_FcSqmLufsjb)